Search blog:

 How long it takes to receive a refund depends on HMRC’s current processing times, so it is difficult to provide a reliable timescale.
 During the peak period for Company Tax Returns (December to April), repayments may take several weeks.

 When claiming a repayment due to loss carry back (by post), you can use HMRC’s online tool to check when you can expect a reply.
-At the time of publishing this article, HMRC is processing claims received on 26 March 2024.
+At the time of writing this update (18 April 2025), HMRC is processing claims received on 7 March 2025.

 To find out the status of all other claims, you should contact the Corporation Tax general enquiries helpline on 0300 200 3410 (+44 151 268 0571 if you are calling from outside the UK).